UNICEF's emergency scale-up in eastern DRC

 - English

-In eastern DRC, 4.9 million people are currently in need of humanitarian assistance, including 2.8 million children.
-In the three eastern provinces, 1.5 million people have been newly displaced this year.
+In eastern DRC, almost 5 million people are currently in need of humanitarian assistance, including 2.8 million children.
+In the three eastern provinces of Ituri, North Kivu and South Kivu, there are 6.4 million displaced people, including 1.5 million people in the camps around Goma.

 The violence in the east is characterised by the deliberate targeting of civilians, displacement camps, hospitals and schools.
 Children are being killed, maimed, abducted and recruited into armed groups.
 There is also an alarming increase in sexual- and gender-based violence especially against children and adolescent girls.

 Children have the right to grow up in safety and dignity.
 They have the right to play, attend school, drink clean water, have enough to eat and get the healthcare they need.
-Children in DRC are at risk of being forgotten, their suffering ignored.
+Children in DRC are being forgotten, their suffering ignored.